SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/03-Static-Keyword-in-Java.md

 # Static Block

-**Static block represent a set of statements, which will be executed by the JVM before execution of main method**
+**Static block represents a set of statements, which will be executed by the JVM before execution of main method**

 - Executing static block is at the time of class loading
 - A class can take any number of static block but all blocks will be executed from top to bottom